algolia/autocomplete/packages/autocomplete-plugin-redirect-url/README.md

 # @algolia/autocomplete-plugin-redirect-url

-The Redirect URL plugin adds out-of-the-box redirect functionality to your autocomplete.
+The Redirect URL plugin adds redirect functionality to your autocomplete.

 ## Installation